saifali25/saifali25/README.md

 # 💫 About Me:
-🌱 I’m a Cybersecurity enthusiast and Software Engineer<br>💻 Experienced in Flutter development for cross-platform mobile apps and actively advancing expertise in cybersecurity. <br>👯 Open to connecting and exploring opportunities in the field. <br>🥅 2023 Goals: Become an expert in using cybersecurity knowledge in building more secure mobile apps. <br>⚡ Fun fact: I love to read and play badminton.
+🌱 I’m a Cybersecurity enthusiast and Software Engineer<br>💻 Experienced in Flutter development for cross-platform mobile apps and actively advancing expertise in cybersecurity. <br>👯 Open to connecting and exploring opportunities in the field. <br>🥅 2024 Goals: Become a Certified Cloud Security Engineer <br>⚡ Fun fact: I love to read and play badminton.

 ## 🌐 Socials: